 Six Flags Great Adventure announced today that its Wild Safari Drive-Thru Adventure will open May 30, 2020, and operate daily beginning May 19, 2023 weather permitting.
 It’s also open daily for spring break from April 5, to April 16, 2023.

-Six Flags Great Adventure Drive Thru Safari Will OPEN Again!!
+Six Flags Great Adventure Drive Thru Safari is OPEN Again!!

 About the Six Flags Great Adventure Drive Thru Safari